jurentie/old_portfolio/_posts/2018-07-23-how-i-started-my-blog.markdown

 *Note that each user is allowed **one** user page.*

-I will be walking through the process of setting up a user page with a jekyll theme throughout this tutorial, but if you'd like to read up on more about GitHub pages including Organization pages and Project Pages please take a look at [GitHub's documentation](https://help.github.com/categories/github-pages-basics/).
+I will be walking through the process of setting up a user page with a jekyll theme throughout this tutorial, but if you'd like to read up on GitHub pages, including Organization pages and Project Pages, please take a look at [GitHub's documentation](https://help.github.com/categories/github-pages-basics/).

 # Step 1: Create a User Page #
 ---